-The voluntary/unpaid route can also offer more flexibility in terms of length and regularity of your clinical placement hours, allowing the programme to fit in with your home/personal life, which is important if you have dependents, families, or other employment.
+The voluntary/unpaid route can also offer more flexibility in terms of length and regularity of your clinical placement hours, allowing the programme to fit in with your home/personal life, which is important if you have dependants, families, or other employment.

-When your university has supported you to find a suitable clinical placement, we would advise you to have discussions with your clinical placement about your shift preferences during any formal/informal interview stages to ensure they also consider how to accommodate any specific requirements, whilst also managing your own expectations, as you may be required to show some flexibility.
+When your have found a suitable clinical placement, we would advise you to have discussions with the placement about your shift preferences during any formal/informal interview stages to ensure they also consider how to accommodate any specific requirements, whilst also managing your own expectations, as you may be required to show some flexibility.